colugo/cautious-turtle/Back end development.md

  ```

  - Code is needlessly complex, difficult to read and poorly formatted
+ - There are large sections of commented out code
  - The code doesn't reflect the user's vocabulary:
  ```
  patient.setShotType(ShotTypes.TYPE_FLU);